Scenario Planning Publications

 FSG is particularly proud of the profile of our scenario planning work with the US Coast Guard, which appeared in the July/Aug 2020 edition of the Harvard Business Review.

-Medicine in 2035: Selected Insights from ACGME's Scenario Planning
+Health Care Scenarios: Selected Insights from ACGME's Strategic Planning

 The Future of Media & Marketing